Credential Resolution

 1. ClaudeCodeSessionOptions.ApiKey (explicit option / configuration)

-2. ClaudeCodeSessionOptions.OAuthToken (explicit option / configuration)
+3. ClaudeCodeSessionOptions.OAuthToken (explicit option / configuration)

-5. ~/.claude/.credentials.json (Claude Code local session)
+4. ~/.claude/.credentials.json (Claude Code local session)

 The first source that produces a non-whitespace value wins.
-Sources 1–4 are returned as-is with no further validation.
-Source 5 is validated for expiry before use.

-Source 1 & 2 — explicit options
+Source 1 — explicit API key option

 appsettings.json: